Funn Fragments: Practical Magic

 Oh,

+that's odd.
+What is?
 This jacket doesn't seem to have a price on it.

 Excuse me a moment.

 Antonia, could you come onto the shop floor, please?
+Antonia, could you come onto shop floor, please?
+Antonio, could you come onto the shop?

 How much for this dinner jacket?
+For heaven's sake, it's sixty pounds.
+Sorry, what was that?

 Sixty

-That's it, you can slink off back to your lair now.
+That's it.
+You can slink off back to your lair now.

-I'll eliminate you on those days.
+I'll eliminate you on those games.

+Do excuse my sister.
 She's just a bit inexcusable.

+Now, where were we?
 Ah, yes, the dinner jacket.
+And that's when it happens.

+That'll be 16 pounds.
+I'm sorry, what?
 16 pounds for the dinner jacket.

 All of a sudden, it's your lucky day.
+That's practically a 75% discount.

-Oh, look here, if you don't want it, I can just put it on the back.
+Almost makes up for how long it took to find the jacket.
+Oh, look here, if you don't want it, I can just put it in the back.

 No, no, no, where?